michaelmusick/341_webDev_fall2016/README.md

 - Office Hours: Tuesdays, 10:30AM-Noon; Wednesdays, 2:30PM-4:00PM

 ## Course Overview ##
+This course is intended to make you comfortable with presenting yourself through the web.
+In addition, you will learn skills that should allow you to build, manage, and develop websites for potential customers.

+This course will start with an overview of HTML and CSS.
+This will be handled through a static hosting on github.io.
+After this introduction, Content Management Systems will be introduced, with particular emphasis paid to [wordpress.org](https://wordpress.org)

 ## Listserv
 - Maybe this is UMT Moodle instead?